Gadgeteering/MapsModelsImporter/README.md

 Help Wanted
 -----------

 This repository does not provide the required RenderDoc binaries for linux nor for OSX.
-If you have such a system, build RenderDoc against Python 3.9 (the minor version matters) to be compatible with the version of Blender's Python distribution.
-See [doc/Building RenderDoc module.md](doc/Building%20RenderDoc%20module.md).
+If you have such a system, build RenderDoc against Python 3.7.4 (the minor version matters) to be compatible with the version of Blender's Python distribution.

 Other links
 -----------